 An extension for IPython that help to use Fortran in your interactive session.

-Compile and import everything from a Fortran code cell, using f2py.
+Compile and import symbols from a cell with Fortran code, using f2py.

 The contents of the cell are written to a .f90 file in the directory IPYTHONDIR/fortran using a filename with the hash of the code.
 This file is then compiled.
 The resulting module is imported and all of its symbols are injected into the user’s namespace.